vesor/notes/test.md

     d) X = W.inverse * L

 2. What can IMU measure?
-What can't be measured directly?
+What can't be measured directly? (a = acceleration, w = rotation angle, v = velocity, g = gravity)

     a) a, w; v, g;